 Mechanical And Installation

-After putting in the most critical components of the electrical, plumbing, and HVAC systems, the custom home builders can begin the drywall installation to conceal the wires that are running through the walls.
+After putting in the most critical components of the electrical, plumbing, and HVAC systems, the custom home builder can begin the drywall installation to conceal the wires that are running through the walls.
 Prior to putting the drywall in, they need to be sure that every component of your home has a good insulation.
-When you have got the drywall and insulation up, your building project will begin to look like the house that you have always dreamed of.
+When you have the drywall and insulation up, your building project will begin to look like the house that you have always dreamed of.
 You will see the outlines of the different parts of your home like your room.
 At this point, it will also be easier for you to imagine yourself living in your new custom home.

 After taking care of the walls and exterior finishes, the next thing to do is make your home’s interior beautiful.
 At this phase of the building process, the crew of your custom home builder will set up all interior finishes, ranging from the cabinets to the baseboards.
 You will begin noticing that crown molding that you have always wanted, and the mantel on top of the fireplace.
 Your walls will get that last coat of paint and the backsplash will be installed.